kelvin-thegreat/Prediction-Model/Churn_Prediction/README.md

 - Ensure `scaler.pkl` and `model.pkl` are present in the project directory before running the app.
 - Update the code if your data columns or model features differ.

-## License
-This project is for educational and demonstration purposes.
-Please adapt and extend for your own use cases.